OpenSisma/opensisma.github.io/Documentation.md

 The purpose of this dataset is to contain data about presence of environmental bounds for schools for the year 2018-2019.

+*D7*

+The purpose of this dataset is to contain data about up-to-date interventions of public reconstruction in areas affected by the 2012 Emilia-Romagna earthquakes.

 *D8*